-Whether you’re a student deciding on a career path, a data analyst looking for a change, or a business owner looking to hire data talent, the question of data scientist vs. data analyst (or business analyst) is a common one.
-Yet as the industry progresses, the question is actually becoming increasingly more complicated- here’s why.
+Whether you’re a student deciding on a career path, a data analyst looking for a change, or a business owner looking to hire data talent, the question of what the difference is between a data scientist and a data analyst (or business analyst) is a common one.
+Yet as the industry progresses, the question is actually becoming increasingly more complicated — here’s why.

 Being a data scientist (or not) vs. data analyst isn’t a simple question of fulfilling a specific degree

 Data analysts may or may not be formally educated as such and can have diverse backgrounds and areas of study - business and finance, but potentially also liberal arts.
 And, of course, there is the infamous rise of the so-called “citizen data scientist” that seems to saddle the two worlds of data analyst and scientist, further complicating the delineation.

 Does one specific area of study or the learning of one skill push someone from data analyst to data scientist?
 Or vice-versa for lack of knowledge in any particular area?

 Well, no — especially considering the fact that certain experience or skills (for either a data scientist or data analyst) might matter in the role at one company or in one industry, but not in another.

 One of the most common stake-in-the-ground, blanket characteristics that many try to use to distinguish between data scientists and data analysts is that data scientists are technical, and data analysts are not.
 And while it’s true that generally data scientists probably are more proficient in coding environments overall, there are plenty of data analysts out there who also are technical and are comfortable with at least one coding language.

 It’s also worth saying that even data scientists who have all the technical skills in the world have little value in companies if they don’t also have communication skills and/or business acumen — that is, the ability to connect with those who know the business best in order to actually use those technical skills to provide real value.

 Even within each profile, the range of skills is broad and results in different "types" of data scientists or analysts